hack4impact-upenn/transcribe4all/README.md

 ## How to use the app

-1. Navigate to the app's index page at http://localhost:8080 (substitute 8080 for the port).
+1. Navigate to the app's index page at http://localhost:8080 (substitute 8080 for the port you set).
 2. Enter the url of the audio file.
 3. Enter a comma-separated list of all the email addresses which should be notified when transcription is complete.
 4. Enter a comma-separated list of all keywords to listen for in the audio.